toll free: (877) 464-5828

 We often get questions about how our radiant barrier is different from other brands or why someone should choose our material over another.
-In the paragraphs below, we will lay out the reasons why we believe ARMA FOIL™ is superior to the other products out there.
+In the paragraphs below, we will lay out the reasons why we believe ARMA FOIL™ is superior to the other radiant barrier types out there.
 Obviously we are biased, however we wish to present you with as much information as possible so that you, as the consumer, can make an informed decission as to which product to use.

 Reflective Insulation Products: